-Companies get big data from stock exchanges about customer share selling and buying decisions.
+Companies collect big data from stock exchanges about customer share selling and buying decisions.

 Another technique is to track emails.
 Companies can learn not just that a recipient opened a cold email but also where it was opened and on what devices.
 Over 40% of emails sent worldwide are tracked.

-One of every business’ favorite method of collecting data is through data collection tools.
-By using Crawler by Crawlbase (formerly ProxyCrawl), for example, your firm can extract web data at scale while also handling data pipelines, proxies and queues.
+It is one of the most used method of collecting data.
+By using Crawlbase Crawler, for example, your firm can extract web data at scale while also handling data pipelines, proxies and queues.
 This is especially useful to carry out crawling on a massive scale where the business also requires granular monitoring.

-E-commerce sites collect customer data, which includes predictive analytics, consumer base data, and third-party product sales.
+E-commerce sites collect big data related to consumers, which includes predictive analytics, consumer base data, and third-party product sales.
 Big data enables eCommerce businesses to sustain millions of visitors daily without fear of data loss.

 For Amazon, collecting customer data comes from its very own search engine.
 This e-commerce giant collects individual data by tracking every customer’s purchases, shipping addresses and purchase reviews.